sanderslab/magellanmapper/docs/install.md

 ### SimpleElastix dependency

 SimpleElastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in MagellanMapper.
 The library is not currently available in the standard [PyPi](https://pypi.org/).
 As the buid process is not trivial, we have uploaded binaries to a [third-party PyPi server](https://pypi.fury.io/dd8/).
+The [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) is required to run this package.

 If you would prefer to build SimpleElastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper:

 - Mac or Linux: Run the environment setup with `bin/setup_conda.sh -s` to build and install SimpleElastix during setup using the `bin/build_se.sh` script.
 SimpleElastix can also be built after envrionment setup by running this script within the environment.
 Building SimpleElastix requires `cmake`, `gcc`, `g++`, and related compiler packages.
 - Windows: Run `bin\build_se.bat` within your environment.
 See the [build_se.bat](https://github.com/sanderslab/magellanmapper/blob/master/bin/build_se.bat) script for required build components.

 As an alternative, the SimpleITK package can provide much of the same functionality except for our image registration pipeline.